🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Experience Reports

 Below you will find a compendium of Experience Reports, which have been authored by sebis researchers to provide objective reports of our conducted interviews with Legal AI solution providers and appliers.
+We feature the newest reports from 2026, but we also include an archive of reports from 2024 and 2025.

 For each report, you will find its associated use cases